JetBrains/space-app-tutorials/kotlin/app-homepage-react/README.md

 * App must declare that it supports a homepage UI extension (see `InitPayload.kt`)
 * App must respond with html/css that will be displayed in an iframe for the homepage

-Application server uses Ktor to serve static content and process API requests.
+In this demo application the server uses Ktor to serve static content and process API requests.
 Client code is written using React and can be found in the `./client` directory.

 ## Running application locally